fllay/kr260_Xilinx/README.md

 -rw-r--r-- 1 pi pi      86516 Apr 17 21:05 zynqmp-qemu-multiarch-arm.dtb
 -rw-r--r-- 1 pi pi      13283 Apr 17 21:05 zynqmp-qemu-multiarch-pmu.dtb
 ```
+Once we got the `wic` file, we can write the image to SD-CARD

 Create a sysroot